Ryan-Amaral/PyTPG/README.md

 # tpg-python
 A python implementation of Tangled Program Graphs.
 A graph based genetic programming algorithm.

+## Todo
+- Implement a cleaner replacement for the "configuration" method of swapping out functions.
+- Implement CI tests with GitHub Actions.
+- De-spaghetify code.
+Lots was added without refactoring throughout degrees, so some parts are messy.
+- Potentially fully re-implement in parallel with the C++ version if that picks up again.

 ## Setup

 ### Requirements (automatically installed with with PyTPG)